The 3 Types of Acne Scars (And How to Treat Them)

 This skin-brightening hero inhibits the enzyme tyrosinase that’s responsible for melanin production, reducing dark spots and evening out tone.
 It also “helps in collagen production, which bridges gaps in the scar,” says Dr. Ahmad Chaudhry M.D.
 Last but certainly not least, vitamin C is an antioxidant effective at fighting free radicals and preventing skin damage.
 Infuse skin with a dose of vitamin C by swiping a cotton pad soaked in our Weekend Glow toner after cleansing.
 It’s gentle enough to use every day so you can consistently treat your acne scars.
 To amplify its benefits, follow up immediately with its sibling: our Weekend Glow Daily Brightening Moisturizer.
 It’s formulated with vitamin C, cloudberry seed oil, and a carotenoid complex that shields blue light damage, protects against oxidative stress (which leads to dark spots), and strengthens the barrier.

 The “number one ingredient for treating acne scars”, according to dermatologist Dr. Lanzer.
 Vitamin E conditions the surface of the skin, smoothing out uneven texture (like scars).
-Pro tip: Pair vitamin C and vitamin E together in your skincare routine using our Advanced Restoring Serum.
+Pro tip: Pair vitamin C and vitamin E together in your skincare routine using our Daily Brightening Moisturizer.
 Each ingredient boosts the effectiveness of the other.